 The study shows that while most companies would prefer not to experience a data breach, if they have taken steps to handle it well, adjusted policies and processes, and improved their overall security posture, they will be looked at more favourably by financiers and business leaders.

 A robust Cyber Security awareness program is key in mitigating risk and preparing for the inevitable.
-If organisations invest in Cyber Security and can demonstrate that they have taken all the necessary steps to protect their data, they are unlikely to face the full wrath of the regulators and their company valuation may not be as adversely impacted compared to those companies that have chosen to do nothing.
+If organisations invest in Cyber Security and can demonstrate that they have taken all the necessary steps to protect their information security, they are unlikely to face the full wrath of the regulators and their share value may not be as adversely impacted compared to those companies that have chosen to do nothing.

 Best Practices to Avoid a Data Breach